emen7/findparadise/README.md

 ## Contact

-Repository maintained by GitHub user emen7.
+Repository maintained by GitHub user emen7;
+Find Paradise App design by David Neufer;
+A project of masteruniverse.org

 ## License